Page cover

 4.8 KB

-We typically choose Dilithium II or III, depending on the application:
+Cryptic typically targets Dilithium Level II or Level III depending on context:

-Unlike many post-quantum schemes, Dilithium’s signatures are still small enough for mobile and web environments, and far smaller than alternatives like Rainbow or SPHINCS+.
+Dilithium’s signatures remain compact enough for mobile and web environments and are significantly smaller than alternatives such as SPHINCS+.

-• Stateless: No need to track random state (unlike XMSS)
+• Stateless: No state tracking required (unlike XMSS)

-• Hash-based signing: No trapdoors or secret structures
+• Lattice-based design: No hidden trapdoors or secret structures

-• Side-channel hardened: Implementations are designed to resist timing attacks a common vector on mobile devices
+• Side-channel resistance: Implementations are designed to be constant-time and hardened against timing attacks

 Seamless Pairing with ML-KEM